StefanWahl/Reinforcement-Learning-for-Bomberman/README.md

 * pygame (version we used: V2.0.1)
 * tqdm (version we used: V4.47.0)

+## Agent code

+The folder agent_code contains the implementataion for a rule based agent, a random agent and a peaceful agent as they were provided by the framework.
+Besides these three agents, this folder contains the agents we trained:

+* coin_agent_test_GBM: To run this agent, the value of CRATE_DENSITY has to be set to 0.0 and MAX_AGENTS has to be set to 1 in the file settings.py

 ## data
 The data sets recorded during the training can be found in "data".
 The colums of the file "stats.txt" can be read as follows: